 This set of eight-week course options provides an opportunity to dig deeper into country analysis from a business perspective.
 These courses capitalize on the diversity and expertise of Kelley faculty from all departments.
 After eight weeks in the classroom, students travel as a group to the country or region emphasized in the course for a seven to nine day study tour.
 In that country, they participate in relevant site visits while completing the academic parts of the course.

-This course will likely not be offered in Spring 2022.
-Check back in October for an update.
+This course will not be offered in Spring 2022.

 Sales for Social Impact (BUS-M 360) is a three credit hour course which includes an on-site project over Spring Break.
 The course is multidisciplinary, for students from all majors, and is focused on collaboration to develop sustainable solutions and business models for challenging global social issues, with support from 3M Corporation.
 In addition to exploring the new entrepreneurial environment of the country, students will serve as consultants for a small local business to improve the marketing of their operations, so that they will become a sustainable business enterprise.
 This course is open to all majors.
 Note that it may be used as an elective toward the following majors and co-majors: Marketing, Professional Sales, Entrepreneurship and Corporate Innovation, Sustainable Business, and International Business.